kristenkinnearohlmann/100-days-of-code/log-r1.md

 # 100 Days Of Code - Log

+### Day 75: March 21, 2018

+**Today's Progress:** Worked a little more on trying to get to the proper logout link for MemberPress.
+I have a few more leads to pursue.

+**Thoughts:** I actually thought I would be able to figure this out today but it's more complex than I realized.
+I know a year from now this will be quite easy!

+**Link to work:** NA

 ### Day 74: March 20, 2018

 **Today's Progress:** Happy spring!
 I spent about 10 minutes with Flatiron today formally learning the box model.
 Stuff I didn't know and am glad to know now!